AmeriCorps Summer Youth Corps Leaders

 AmeriCorps leaders are trained for three weeks, before youth join the program, at the program’s base camp.
-After a week of youth orientation, AmeriCorps leaders lead youth on one- to three-week "spike" projects where crews camp in tents, prepare their own meals, and complete work projects.
+After three days of youth orientation, AmeriCorps leaders lead youth on one- to three-week "spike" projects where crews camp in tents, prepare their own meals, and complete work projects.
 Projects may include volunteers and are completed in partnership with public agencies such as the Department of Natural Resources.

 Service projects include trail construction and maintenance, foot bridge building, landscaping, campsite development, invasive species removal and other projects that restore natural habitats and improve public access to outdoor recreation.

 AmeriCorps leaders also lead educational activities during the work day and on evenings and weekends, along with recreational activities.
 AmeriCorps leaders are responsible for encouraging the development of good work habits and basic skills such as work safety, environmental knowledge and “leave no trace” principles.

 To be an AmeriCorps Summer Youth Corps Leader, you must be at least 19 years old with a desire and ability to: